 Speed limit is 10 mph in developed areas around buildings and 20 mph everywhere else within the preserve.

 Roads are unpaved and can be heavily rutted, have a washboard surface, and can be quite rough in spots.
 The road can be very slick during and after rain, and flash flooding and washouts may occur during periods of heavy rains, especially during monsoon season (July-August).
+High clearance and/or four wheel drive vehicles are recommended.

 The permit allows the permit holder and all passengers (minus pets) that can legally fit in the vehicle.
 At this time, pets are prohibited in the majority of the preserve with the exception of service animals.
 Pets are prohibited past the entrance station, even in your vehicle, at this time.